techodesk/memories-event/README.md

 5. Run the SQL in `sql/alter_add_upload_folder.sql` to add the `upload_folder` column storing each event's DigitalOcean folder path.

 6. Run the SQL in `sql/create_feed_tables.sql` to create tables used for the public feed feature.
+7. Run the SQL in `sql/create_news_tables.sql` to create tables for the news system.

-7. The guest selector relies on the Choices.js library loaded from a CDN.
+8. The guest selector relies on the Choices.js library loaded from a CDN.
 Ensure the host running the app can access the CDN or adjust the paths accordingly.
-8. The public event page uses JavaScript and AJAX for posting memories, comments and likes.
+9. The public event page uses JavaScript and AJAX for posting memories, comments and likes.
 No additional setup is required but JavaScript must be enabled in the browser.
-9. When uploading a new memory you can choose to capture media from your phone's camera or select an existing file.
+10. When uploading a new memory you can choose to capture media from your phone's camera or select an existing file.
 This works out of the box and requires no server changes.
-10. Create an `uploads` directory in the project root, make it writable and ensure FFmpeg is installed for video processing.
+11. Create an `uploads` directory in the project root, make it writable and ensure FFmpeg is installed for video processing.
-11. Ensure the PHP EXIF extension is enabled so photos taken on phones keep their correct orientation.
+12. Ensure the PHP EXIF extension is enabled so photos taken on phones keep their correct orientation.

 ## Running
 Use PHP's built-in server from the project root: